dfsp-spirit/comp_neuro_science/matlab_brain_curvature/README.md

 Implementation of various curvature descriptors for a point on a 3D surface, based on the two principal curvatures `k1` and `k2`.
 The implementation assumes you already have k1 and k2 values for each point on the surface.
 The implementation is in the `CurvatureDescriptors.m` file.

 This is a Matlab implementation that follows the definitions given in Table 1 of the following publication: `Shimony, J. S., Smyser, C. D., Wideman, G., Alexopoulos, D., Hill, J., Harwell, J., ... & Neil, J. J. (2016).
 Comparison of cortical folding measures for evaluation of developing human brain.
-Neuroimage, 125, 780-790.`
+Neuroimage, 125, 780-790.` For a quick online overview with some illustrations, you can also check http://brainvis.wustl.edu/wiki/index.php/Folding/Measurements.

 The measures themselves originate from the latter and various other publications, including `Rodriguez-Carranza et al. (2008)`, `Koenderink and van Doorn (1992)`, `Van Essen and Drury (1997)`, and `Batchelor et al. (2002)`.